UPDATED: JULY 05, 2023 | 2 MIN READ

-A student may benefit from a fixed indemnity plan for when they’re away at school, and their parent’s health insurance features a limited network.
+Students may benefit from a fixed indemnity plan when they’re away at school, and their parent’s health insurance features a limited network.

 Healthy individuals without chronic conditions and prescriptions may also benefit from a fixed indemnity plan, especially if they use it as an emergency cover if they break a bone or have a sudden illness.
 Medicare recipients may use indemnity plans to fill the gap between Medicare’s coverage options.

 Before you purchase a fixed indemnity plan or any healthcare plan, you should make an informed decision by looking at the fine print, including benefits, exclusions, and limits.